wak1616/PAC/Patient Access Center Master Guide.md

 ## Introduction

-The Patient Access Center (PAC) serves as the centralized scheduling hub for multiple eye care practices within the US Eye network.
-This comprehensive guide provides the protocols, information, and scripting needed to accurately schedule appointments across all specialties and locations.
+The Florida Patient Access Center (PAC) serves as the centralized scheduling hub for multiple eye care practices within the US Eye network.
+This comprehensive guide provides the protocols, information, and scripting needed to accurately schedule appointments across all specialties and locations witin Florida.

-### Practice Locations
+### Practice Locations (Florida)

 US Eye encompasses the following practices: